Support staff pay

 About support staff pay

-However, this can vary between local authorities.
+Most LA schools use the local government pay rates to pay their support staff in conjunction with National Joint Council (NJC) terms and conditions, but this can vary.
 An employee's contract should state their rate of pay, the point on the local government pay scale that refers to, and how the rate will increase on an incremental basis to a certain point.

 The NEU bargaining toolkit provides resources to support a proactive approach to pay issues in the workplace.
 Support staff have the right to be treated fairly on pay and this means we need to secure transparency and fairness in pay, with appropriate recognition of experience and proper payment for responsibilities undertaken.